emipa606/WesteradoTheGunJesusRevelations/README.md

 ![Image](https://i.imgur.com/1pcYJRI.png)

 Got any questions?
-Ask them in the comments *or* the https://steamcommunity.com/workshop/filedetails/discussion/1613533435/1744482417434703082/]aptly named Suggestions Thread, and we&apos;ll answer them when we can.
+Ask them in the comments *or* the https://steamcommunity.com/workshop/filedetails/discussion/1613533435/1744482417434703082/]aptly named Suggestions Thread, and we'll answer them when we can.
 Got any suggestions?
-Feel free to post them in the comments, and we&apos;ll respond as to the suggestion&apos;s feasibility when we can.
+Feel free to post them in the comments, and we'll respond as to the suggestion's feasibility when we can.

 # Add-ons and Recommended Mods